-Fuel up at Art and Soul, DC’s home of Chicago-based chef (formerly Oprah’s personal cook) Art Smith.
-The first lady has eaten here with friends, and rumor has it they ordered off the menu.
+Fuel up at Art and Soul, DC’s home of Chicago-based chef (and formerly Oprah’s personal cook) Art Smith.
+The first lady has eaten here with friends and rumor has it they ordered off the menu.

-Peep the first lady’s inaugural gown in all its white chiffon one-shoulder loveliness.
-Designed by Jason Wu, it’s now in the permanent collection of the National Museum of American History.
-Continue your afternoon workout M’Obama-style: stroll briskly around the White House perimeter.
+Peep both of the first lady’s inaugural gowns in all of their iconic loveliness.
+Designed by Jason Wu, they're both now in the permanent collection of the National Museum of American History.

-Since most aren’t lucky enough to call the White House home, snuggle into a suite at the Hay-Adams Hotel - the next best thing.
-The Obamas stayed here before moving into the White House.
-Stop by Off the Record and say hello to barman John Boswell.
+Since most aren’t lucky enough to call the The White House home, snuggle into a suite at the Hay-Adams Hotel - the next best thing.
+The Obamas stayed here before moving into The White House.
+Stop by the hotel's bar, Off the Record, and say hello to longtime barman John Boswell.
 He’s one of the best in the biz.

 Looking for more ways to experience DC’s romantic side?
 Check out all 100+ date ideas for your gal, guy, friends, family or just for you.